Mountain Biking in Edmundbyers

 The Pennine Way in on the hostel's doorstep, with two of the best stretches of the route in the area up to High Cup Nick.

-Killhope is a fully restored nineteenth century lead mine, where you can experience for yourself the life and work of the lead mining families of the Pennine dales.
+Killhope, The North of England Lead Mining Museum, is a fully restored nineteenth century lead mine, where you can experience for yourself the life and work of the lead mining families of the Pen

 Follow the 7.7 mile Edmundbyers Lead Mining Trail through the Burnhope Valley.
 Explore the moorland and delightful river valleys of County Durham.